grayerbeard/RPi4_Python_FanshimPWM_Temperature_Control_with_logging/README.md

 /var/www/html/log or
 '''

-via the link at the top of the html file to link to this runs CSV file (csv files are retained until deleted wheras html files get overwritten)
+via the link at the top of the html file that link to the CSV log file (csv files are retained until deleted whereas html files get overwritten; so the csv file is the best way to review long term behavior.

 or this command to open a "tmux window" to observe the code's print out